 Whereas many dishes with interesting names are so called because of their appearance, like bird's nest cookies made with chow mein noodles and melted chocolate, bird's nest soup is a literal recipe title—the soup is made from a real bird's nest.
 But if you are thinking of the charming structures made by bluebirds consisting of sticks and straw, think again.

-Edible Bird's Nest
+An Edible Bird's Nest

 History of Bird's Nest Soup

-Consuming Bird's Nest
+Cooking and Consuming Bird's Nest

-The bird’s nest doesn’t really have a lot of taste and the texture is a bit like softened gelatin and jelly.
-Chinese people usually cook bird’s nest soup with rock sugar and serve as a sweet dessert soup.
-Some people prefer to cook bird’s nest without rock sugar but mix it with some warm milk.
+Considering there is so much fuss over this soup, you may be surprised to learn that the bird’s nest doesn’t really have a lot of taste, and the texture is a bit like softened gelatin and jelly.
+Chinese people usually cook bird’s nest soup with rock sugar and serve it as a sweet dessert soup.
+Some people prefer to cook bird’s nest soup without rock sugar and instead mix it with some warm milk.

-The cooking process is extremely critical for cooking bird’s nest.
-Microwave cooking or boiling on a stove will lose any taste it has as well as lose any of its nutritional values.
+The cooking process is extremely critical when making bird’s nest soup.
+Microwave cooking or boiling on a stove will cause the nest to lose any taste it has and it will be stripped of its nutritional value.
 The common way to cook bird’s nest soup is to slowly and gently steam it after soaking it in water.